sunmingyang0115/faux-lc-interpreter/README.md

 # Faux lambda Calculus Interpreter
 A simple interpreter made using Racket.
 ### What is Lambda Calculus?
-In simple terms it is a model of computation that has a sets of rules of which can compute anything.
+In simple terms it is a model of computation that has a set of rules of which can compute anything.
 Here is the grammar:
 ```
 <expr> = <num>